CamRW/CalPoly_AGV/README.md

 This project utilizes a base docker image created through Nvidia's Isaac ROS packages.
 Setting up this image properly is critical to having a functional system.
 Follow Nvidia's documentation at https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_common and https://github.com/NVIDIA-ISAAC-ROS

 The bulk of this directory is laid out in standard ROS2 folder structures, the workspace directory isaac_ros-dev stores the source code for the ROS nodes in its src directory.
 A root level launch folder is used for storing a vehicle bringup launch file.
 A configs folder is used for storing camera configs that may be used across different nodes.
-Also within the root of the workspace, a utils folder is used for utility scripts such as updating camera device numbers for multiple identical cameras.
+Also within the root of the workspace, a utils folder is used for utility scripts such as updating camera device numbers for multiple identical cameras and a test script for trying out our road segmentation model using opencv.
 A high level overview of the project structure is listed below.

 ```
 isaac_ros-dev